LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting: Experiments

-\textbf{Baseline and Implementation.} We select existing SOTA mesh-based and NeRF-based methods as our baselines.
-For static dataset: we use the official settings to conduct experiments for LiDAR-NeRF\cite{tao2023lidarnerf} and AlignMiF\cite{tao2024alignmif}.
-For NFL\cite{Huang2023nfl}, we stripped the dynamic graph from DyNFL\cite{Wu2023dynfl} and followed its settings to reproduce the results.
-Besides, we keep the experimental settings as described in LiDAR-NeRF\cite{tao2023lidarnerf} to reproduce the results on PCGen\cite{li2023pcgen} and LiDARsim\cite{manivasagam2020lidarsim}.
-For comparisons on the dynamics dataset, we use the same data sequences and settings with DyNFL\cite{Wu2023dynfl}, and record the results of LiDARsim\cite{manivasagam2020lidarsim} and UniSim\cite{yang2023unisim}.
+\textbf{Baseline and Implementation.} For static dataset, we used the official settings to conduct experiments with LiDAR-NeRF~\cite{tao2023lidarnerf} and AlignMiF~\cite{tao2024alignmif}.
+For NFL~\cite{Huang2023nfl} which have not yet released their source-code, we stripped the dynamic graph from DyNFL~\cite{Wu2023dynfl} and followed its settings to reproduce the results.
+Additionally, we maintained the experimental settings as described in LiDAR-NeRF~\cite{tao2023lidarnerf} to reproduce the results on PCGen~\cite{li2023pcgen} and LiDARsim~\cite{manivasagam2020lidarsim}.
+For dynamics dataset, we reproduced the results using the same data sequences and official settings as DyNFL~\cite{Wu2023dynfl} and LiDAR4D~\cite{zheng2024lidar4d}, while also recording the official results of LiDARsim~\cite{manivasagam2020lidarsim} and UniSim~\cite{yang2023unisim} from DyNFL~\cite{Wu2023dynfl}.
+Meanwhile, we also compared our method with contemporaneous works, LiDAR-RT~\cite{zhou2024lidarrt} and GS-LiDAR~\cite{jiang2025gslidar}, by reproducing their results according to the official source code.

-Our method is trained for 7,000 iterations.
-The number of initialized GS anchors is 500,000, randomly sampled from all LiDAR frames.
-We used the same growth and split strategy as Scaffold-GS\cite{lu2024scaffold} and the same accumulative gradient strategy as AbsGS\cite{ye2024absgs}.
-For densification, we adjust the gradient threshold to 0.006, and set the final densification iterations to 3,000.
-The maximum number of anchors is configured to 1,000,000.
+LiDAR-GS was trained for 5,000 iterations on RTX3090.
+We initialized 500,000 GS anchors, randomly sampled from all LiDAR frames and adopted the same growth and split strategy as Scaffold-GS~\cite{lu2024scaffold} and the same accumulative gradient strategy as AbsGS~\cite{ye2024absgs}.
+For densification, we adjusted the gradient threshold to 0.006, and set the final densification iterations to 3,000.
+The network structure employs double-layer 32-dims tiny MLP, implemented using tinycudnn~\cite{tiny-cuda-nn}.

-Due to the characteristics of sensors, the laser beam diverges at a certain angle \cite{winiwarter2022virtual,glennie2012calibration}.
-It inspired us that each pixel in range-view, it is only affected by Gaussian within the divergence angle.
-Therefore, we further constrained the GS range covered by pixel back-projection to be within $0.02\sim0.04$ mrad.